-- 4.15.
-The overall I&C architecture should neither compromise the independence of safety system divisions, nor the independence implemented at the different levels of the plant defence-in-depth concept. - 4.16.
-I&C functions that should be fully independent should be assigned to independent hardware systems or items. - 4.17.
-Safety systems should be independent from systems of lower safety classification. - 4.18.
-Redundant divisions within safety systems should be independent of each other. - 4.19.
-Operator interfaces should not suppress the safety function of more than one division at the same time. - 4.20.
-Safety control stations may operate an item of safety equipment outside its own division by way of a priority function that complies with the recommendations of paragraph 6.56. - 4.21.
-Safety systems or components may also be operated from operator controls of lower safety classification only if demands by the safety system have priority to operate the device. - 4.22.
-Information from safety systems may be presented on control stations of lower safety classification if the recommendations of paragraphs 6.26 to 6.57 are met. - 4.23.
-Safety systems and components should remain capable of performing their safety functions when exposed to the effects of the accident conditions, internal hazards or external hazards in which their response is necessary. - 4.24.
-Failure or spurious operation of an I&C safety system support feature should not compromise the independence between redundant portions of safety systems, between safety systems and systems of lower safety classification, or between different levels of the plant defence in depth concept.
+- 4.16.
+I&C functions that should are required to be fully independent should be assigned to independent hardware systems or items. - 4.17.
+Safety systems should be independent from systems of a lower safety classification. - 4.18.
+Redundant divisions within safety systems should be independent of each other to the extent necessary to ensure that all safety functions can be accomplished when required.
+Where communication between redundant divisions is necessary, for example for the purpose of voting or to enable partial trip, there should be sufficient measures to ensure electrical isolation, and physical separation and information independence of communication-separation.
+Communication for the purpose of voting can limit spurious actuation caused by random failure, which could jeopardize safety.

+4.19.
+Operator interfaces should not suppress the safety function of more than one redundant division at the same time.

+- 4.20.
+A Ssafety control stations may operate an item of safety equipment outside its own division by way of a priority function that complies with the recommendations of paragraph-para.
+6.556. - 4.21.
+Safety systems or components may also be operated from operator controls of in a lower safety classification only if demands by the safety system have priority to operate the device. - 4.22.
+Information from safety systems may be presented on control stations of in a lower safety classification if the recommendations of paragraphs 6.256 to 6.567 are met. - 4.23.
+Safety systems and components should remain capable of performing their safety functions when exposed to the effects of the accident conditions or conditions arising from, internal hazards or external hazards in which their response is necessary. - 4.24.
+Failure or spurious operation of a support feature for an I&C safety system support feature should not compromise the independence between redundant portions of safety systems, between safety systems and systems of in a lower safety classification, or between different levels of the concept of plant defence in depth eonceptapplied at the plant.